 Johnston is a very small town located in the state of South Carolina.
 With a population of 2,078 people and just one neighborhood, Johnston is the 139th largest community in South Carolina.

-Because occupations involving physical labor dominate the local economy, Johnston is generally considered to be a blue-collar town.
-39.41% of the Johnston workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Johnston, you'll notice that it is more blue-collar than most other communities in America.
+39.41% of Johnston’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Johnston is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Johnston who work in healthcare suport services (10.59%), office and administrative support (9.22%), and food service (5.97%).

-Johnston is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Johnston doesn't have a public transportation system that people use for their commute.

 The percentage of adults in Johnston with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.20% of adults in Johnston have a bachelor's degree or advanced degree.